 Writing groups are designed to protect time and space for you to write, and to promote productivity and accountability through regular check-ins.
 These writing groups will be most useful to writers working on longer projects, such as a thesis or capstone project.
 Here’s how they work:

 - Groups meet once a week in-person at the UWC and are facilitated by a UWC writing consultant.
 Our consultants will run a check-in at the start of each session.

 - The check-in is an opportunity for writers to set goals, celebrate accomplishments, and reflect on their writing process.
 Part of our goal is to help you develop generative writing habits and practices so all writers are encouraged to keep a writing log.

 - After the check-in, everyone writes quietly for the remainder of the session.

 - Writers do not exchange material for feedback, but if you want to do peer review and feedback on your own time, we have resources to support you.

-Enrollment in a writing group is limited to six people, and registration is first-come first-served.
+Enrollment in a writing group is limited to eight people, and registration is first-come first-served.